 I bet you always go to sleep with a constant headache if you are a WP webmaster.
 The next morning you wake up and see that your beloved website was being hacked.
 Maybe your vital information is now loose.

 I know how you feel because the feeling is mutual.
 I have been through there.
-That is why all of the website owners should know how to secure a WordPress login.
-For the think of WordPress login security, this article covers all the process, step by step.
+That is why all website owners should know how to secure a WordPress login.
+For the think of WordPress login security, this article covers all the processes, step by step.

 14 Effective Ways To Secure WordPress Admin Login